-In 2021, we performed a climate scenario analysis to assess the magnitude of the financial impacts associated with climate-related risks and opportunities.

-Climate-related risks and opportunities were considered over medium- and long-term time horizons, in 2035 and 2050, respectively.
+In 2021, we performed a climate scenario analysis to assess the magnitude of the financial impacts associated with climate-related risks and opportunities over medium- and long-term time horizons, in 2035 and 2050, respectively.
 The horizons were defined to allow for significant time for climate-related risks and opportunities to manifest and to consider FCR's long-term growth strategy and building lifecycles.

 Physical risks will likely impact our portfolio and business in the medium-term and increase in severity in the long-term regardless of whether aggressive climate action is collectively taken.
-Specifically, the severity of the impacts on our portfolio due to extreme precipitation and flooding, extreme wind, heat/freezing stress and wildfires on our portfolio could continue to increase in the future.
+Specifically, the severity of the impacts on our portfolio due to extreme precipitation and flooding, extreme wind, heat/freezing stress and wildfires could continue to increase in the future.
 Damages to assets and surrounding infrastructure, operational disruptions and impacts on tenants and occupancy could all result from changes in overall climate conditions and extreme events exacerbated by climate change.
-The impacts as a result of these physical risks could result in increased costs, significant capital requirements and revenue losses.
+The impacts of these physical risks could result in increased costs, significant capital requirements and revenue losses.